 NASSLLI represents a community which recognizes that advances in modeling and analyzing the performance of these tasks, as well as automating them, requires the contributions of multiple interrelated disciplines.
 NASSLLI provides a venue where students and researchers from one domain can learn approaches, frameworks and tools from related disciplines to apply to their own work.
 Courses offered at NASSLLI range from intensive, graduate level introductory courses to interdisciplinary workshops featuring prominent researchers presenting their work in progress.

-NASSLLI 2020 will consist of a series of courses and workshops, most running daily from Monday July 13 - Friday July 17.
-In addition, there will be intensive training in a small set of foundational topics two days prior to the start of courses (Saturday, July 11).
-The 2020 NASSLLI will also have a theme - Formal and Computational Pragmatics and Models of Dialogue.
+NASSLLI will consist of a series of courses and workshops.
+In addition, there will be intensive training in a small set of topics, ranging from foundational to advanced.
+The NASSLLI @ Brandeis will also have a theme - Formal and Computational Pragmatics and Models of Dialogue.